Orthopaedic virtual fracture clinic (Broomfield Hospital)

 Wrist splint fitting instructions

-4. Ensure comfortable fit that allows your fingers to move freely
+Wrist splint fitting instructions4.
+Make sure that it's a comfortable fit that allows your fingers to move freely.

 Fitting Your Knee Brace

-2. Your patella (Knee cap) is in the middle of the hole of the splint when it is closed around your knee
+2. Your patella (knee cap) is in the middle of the hole of the splint when it's closed around your knee.

 3. Fasten the straps across the front of the leg, starting with the top strap, then the bottom strap and finally the middle straps.